Sat.May 04, 2019 - Fri.May 10, 2019

 Among the highest ideals for digital payments – driving innovation in transactions and customer experience – is, of course, the concept of seamlessness.
 That implies an ease of use while giving up nothing when it comes to security.
 Getting there is a long road with many twists and turns, with guidance provided not only by back-end technology but also by updated rules from organizations with a governing role across the payments industry.

-account 71
+Account 71

 article thumbnail